ibexa/documentation-developer/docs/getting_started/first_steps.md

 To allow a group of users to edit only a specific content type (in this example, blog posts), you need to set up permissions for them.

-Users and User Groups are assigned Roles.
-A Role can contain a number of Policies, which are rules that permit the user to perform a specific function.
+Users and user groups are assigned roles.
+A role can contain a number of policies, which are rules that permit the user to perform a specific function.
-Policies can be additionally restricted by Limitations.
+Policies can be additionally restricted by limitations.

 1\.
 Go to Admin > Users.
-Create a new User Group (the same way you create regular Content).
+Create a new user group (the same way you create regular Content).
 Call the group "Bloggers".

 2\.
 In the new group create a User.
 Remember their username and password.
 Mark the user as "Enabled".

 ![Creating a User](first-steps-create-user.png)

 3\.
-Go to Admin > Roles.
-Create a new Role called "Blogger".
+Go to **Admin** -> **Roles**.
+Create a new role called "Blogger".

 4\.
-Add Policies that will allow the User to log in:
+Add policies that will allow the User to log in:

 - `User/Login`
 - `Content/Read`